Diabetic NephropathySkip to the navigation

 - Avoiding dehydration by promptly treating other conditions—such as diarrhea, vomiting, or fever—that can cause it.
 Be especially careful during hot weather or when you exercise.

 - Reducing your risk of heart disease.
-Lifestyle changes such as eating a low-fat diet, quitting smoking, and getting regular exercise can help reduce your overall risk of developing heart disease and stroke.
+Lifestyle changes such as eating a heart-healthy diet, quitting smoking, and getting regular exercise can help reduce your overall risk of developing heart disease and stroke.

 - Treating other conditions that may block the normal flow of urine out of the kidneys, such as kidney stones, an enlarged prostate, or bladder problems.